brandoncoke/sampleclusteR/README.md

 R -e 'devtools::install_github("brandoncoke/sampleclusteR")'
 #Run in a linux terminal
 ```
 Finally, a docker image can be built to run a containerised instance of the package.
 Ensure docker is installed (e.g. apt install docker or download [here](https://www.docker.com/)).
 The script to build the docker image can be located in the docker_containerisation directory.
 Ensure your current directory is the Git repository.
-Once the docker image is built a tar directory (sampleclusteR_docker_image.tar.gz) will be created and be used to load the package and its dependencies using the code below in the linux terminal.
+Once the docker image is built; a tar directory (sampleclusteR_docker_image.tar.gz) will be created and be used to load the package and its dependencies using the code below in the linux terminal.
 ```sh
 bash docker_containerisation/build_command.sh #this will create the sampleclusteR_docker_image.tar.gz image docker load < sampleclusteR_docker_image.tar.gz #may require super user access- if so append sudo or doas or sudo !! after encountering an error